John Peel: Return to England

 Peel returned to England in early 1967 and found work with the offshore pirate radio station Radio London.
 He was offered the midnight-to-two shift, which gradually developed into a programme, The Perfumed Garden.

 Peel's show was an outlet for the music of the UK underground scene.
 He played classic blues, folk music and psychedelic rock, with an emphasis on the new music emerging from Los Angeles and San Francisco.
 As important as the musical content of the programme was the personal – sometimes confessional – tone of Peel's presentation, and the listener participation it engendered.
 Underground events he had attended during his periods of shore leave, such as the UFO Club and the 14 Hour Technicolor Dream, together with causes célèbres like the drug busts of the Rolling Stones and John "Hoppy" Hopkins, were discussed between records.
 All this was far removed from Radio London's daytime format.
 Listeners sent Peel letters, poems and records from their own collections so that the programme became a vehicle for two-way communication; by the final week of Radio London he was receiving far more mail than any other DJ on the station.

-After the closure of Radio London in 1967, Peel wrote a column, The Perfumed Garden, for the underground newspaper the International Times (from autumn 1967 to mid-1969).
+Peel wrote a column, also The Perfumed Garden, for the underground newspaper the International Times, from August 1966 to April 1969.